Type-safe bitwise operations - TL;DR

 To opt-in to Boost.Flags for an enumeration E

-the easiest and most comfortable way is to use the macro BOOST_FLAGS_ENABLE
+the easiest and most comfortable way is to use the macro BOOST_FLAGS

 for E